CeeblueTV/webrtc-client/README.md

 - [/examples/player.html](./examples/player.html) → Play a stream
 - [/examples/player-with-timed-metadata.html](./examples/player-with-timed-metadata.html) → Play a stream with timed metadata

-1. In your project directory, if you have installed the [http-server package](#requirements), execute the following command from the Terminal prompt by navigating to:
+1. In your project directory, if you have installed the [http-server service](#requirements), execute the following command from the Terminal prompt by navigating to:

     ```shell
     http-server . -p 8081